pentagonpie/GameLife/README.md

 # GameLife
 A simulation of Conway's Game of Life

-Writen in Python using the pygame library
+Written in Python using the pygame library

 Features include: